Disable Testcontainers in Spring Boot when running in CI / CD Pipeline

 environment variable is set to local

-or empty, the container will be created, if it is set to something else, the container won’t be started since the configuration won’t be applied.
+or empty, the container will be created.
+If it is set to something else, the container won’t be started since the configuration won’t be applied.
 Make sure to set a correct URL to a running instance in the different application-<profile>.yaml

-.
+files.
 Maybe just use GitLab Services to create the container.